ArnavSaraogi/youtube-to-midi/RUN.md

 ```

 ### Important Notes
+1. The program may take some time to run the first time you use it, but after the .py files are stored in __pycache__ it will be faster
-1. When running the program with flags, make sure that the url is in double quotes
+2. When running the program with flags, make sure that the url is in double quotes
-2. Either all or none of the flags have to be included for the program to run
+3. Either all or none of the flags have to be included for the program to run
-3. Use this image as a reference for what key label to enter for the staring key:
+4. Use this image as a reference for what key label to enter for the staring key:
 [![piano-key-labels.png](https://i.postimg.cc/529CtthR/piano-key-labels.png)](https://postimg.cc/RN8FsvV7)